hackforwesternmass/hackforwesternmass.github.io/README.md

 Some of the organizations we've worked with in the past include the Food Bank, the David Ruggle Center, the Center for New Americans, Dial/Self, the Prison Policy Initiative, the Literacy Project, the South Hadley Food Pantry, Girls Inc. of Holyoke, the Hilltown Seed Saving Network, Rick's Place, CISA, and more.
 See our [projects on GitHub](https://github.com/hackforwesternmass).

 Do you know an organization working on issues that affect our community that could use help from local technology professionals?
-We want to help you!
+We can help you.

-<button>Propose a Project</button>
+<a class="button" href="https://andrew629.typeform.com/to/qw4KPm">Propose a Project</a>